Garfield Akers

 Akers' extant recordings consist of four sides, which are nonetheless historically significant.
-His most well-known song was his debut single "Cottonfield Blues", a duet with friend and longtime collaborator Joe Callicott on second guitar, based on a song performed by Texas blues musician Henry Thomas a few years earlier.
+His most well-known song was his debut single "Cottonfield Blues", a duet with friend and longtime collaborator Mississippi Joe Callicott on second guitar, based on a song performed by Texas blues musician Henry Thomas a few years earlier.

 Biography

 Early life

-Akers came to Hernando, Mississippi, a small town near Memphis, Tennessee, from Brights as a young teenager, already playing guitar at the time.
+Akers came to Hernando, Mississippi, a small town near Memphis, Tennessee, as a young teenager, already playing guitar at the time.
 In Hernando he met Frank Stokes, who is now often considered the "father of Memphis blues"; together with him he performed as a songster (a form of itinerant musician), comedian and dancer in the Doc Watts and his Spoan's Linament Medicine Show, which toured the southern United States, in the mid to late 1910s.
-In the mid-1920s he married Missie (birth name unknown); their marriage remained childless.
+In the mid-1920s, he married Missie (birth name unknown); their marriage remained childless.

-Also in the 1920s, he met guitarist Joe Callicott, with whom he played well into his 40s and who was his second guitarist.
+Also in the 1920s, he met guitarist Mississippi Joe Callicott, with whom he played well into his 40s and who was his second guitarist.
 Both played the Stella brand of guitars, common among blues guitarists at the time, and performed on weekends in the Hernando area, where they made it to local prominence.
 Akers and Callicott were not professional musicians, however; music was a sideline for them, Akers living as a sharecropper (a form of debt bondage).
 They rarely played outside the Hernando area; they avoided the Mississippi Delta, the real heartland of Mississippi blues, because it was too dangerous for them there and their local popularity in Hernando ensured better income for less effort.

 Recordings

-Callicott appears on Akers' first release for Vocalion Records, the two-part Cottonfield Blues, which they recorded in September 1929 at the Peabody Hotel in Memphis during a joint recording session with other performers such as Memphis Minnie, Tampa Red, and Kid Bailey.
-For the recording, Akers was paid forty dollars, Callicott five.
-The Cottonfield Blues was Akers' trademark tune, which he had practiced continually on his own as well as with Callicott since about 1926/27; the recording accordingly clearly illustrates how well the Akers/Callicott team was attuned to each other.
+Callicott appears on Akers' first release for Vocalion Records, the two-part "Cottonfield Blues", which they recorded in September 1929 at the Peabody Hotel in Memphis during a joint recording session with other performers such as Memphis Minnie, Tampa Red, and Kid Bailey.
+For the recording, Akers was paid 40 dollars, Callicott five.
+"The Cottonfield Blues" was Akers' trademark tune, which he had practiced continually on his own as well as with Callicott since about 1926/27; the recording accordingly clearly illustrates how well the Akers/Callicott team was attuned to each other.
 Although Akers had prepared additional material for recording, no further recordings were made by the duo at the Peabody Hotel, as producer J. Mayo Williams was eager to record the other musicians invited to the recording session and thus quickly terminated Akers' recording.

-Akers recorded another record of similar character to his debut in February 1930, Jumpin And Shoutin' Blues / Dough Roller Blues, the latter piece recognizably varying Hambone Willie Newbern's piece Roll and Tumble.
+Akers second recording, which took place in February 1930, is of similar character, consisting of "Jumpin and Shoutin' Blues" / "Dough Roller Blues", the latter piece a variation of Hambone Willie Newbern's piece, "Roll and Tumble".
 Here, due to the close playing of the two, it is hard to say for sure if Callicott was present as a second guitarist.
-He is not mentioned, but claimed this himself in an interview, was present at the recording session, and also recorded his only contemporary release there as a soloist.
-On this one, Akers is credited as author for Callicott's Travelling Mama Blues.
+He is not mentioned, but claimed this himself in an interview,.
+Also, at this session, Callicott recorded his only contemporary release as a soloist, "Travelling Mama Blues", for which Akers is credited as the author.